 “ I now volunteer at a place where I answer phones, & I use my laptop muted, with braille, to take notes on calls ...
 At the same time I started coding ...
 I find using braille for both these tasks pretty invaluable.
 My main problem with the displays on the market now is their price.
 They are horribly expensive, & I certainly couldn't afford to replace mine.”

 — Chris Norman, May 2013

-By developing revolutionary new Braille technologies that will retail for hundreds rather than thousands of dollars, we at Bristol Braille Technology are attempting to transform the lives of blind people around the world, providing access to reading matter which the vast majority do not currently have.
+By developing revolutionary new Braille technologies that will retail for hundreds rather than thousands of pounds, we at Bristol Braille Technology are attempting to transform the lives of blind people around the world, providing access to reading matter which the vast majority do not currently have.
 This absence seriously restricts the number of opportunities to become literate, even damaging the value of literacy itself.